gerardbriscoe/corona/README.md

 ## Graph

 Modified version of the graph created by [Aatish Bhatia](https://aatishb.com/covidtrends/) in collaboration with [Minute Physics](https://www.youtube.com/user/minutephysics).
 This graph was chosen as it effectively represents **exponential growth** trends, which is perhaps the most [challenging aspect of pandemics](https://www.youtube.com/watch?v=Kas0tIxDvrg).
+The short explainer video is a clip from the Minute Physics [explainer video] (https://www.youtube.com/watch?v=54XLXg4fYsc).

 ## Views